DannnyzZ/Bad-USB-Payloads/README.md

 ***BadUSB*** is a computer security attack using USB devices that are programmed with malicious software.For example, USB flash drives can contain a programmable Intel 8051 microcontroller, which can be reprogrammed, turning a USB flash drive into a malicious device.
 This attack works by programming the fake USB flash drive to emulate a keyboard, which once plugged into a computer, is automatically recognized and allowed to interact with the computer, and can then initiate a series of keystrokes which open a command window and issue commands to download malware.

 ---

 ## 👾 List of Bad USB scripts

+### 1️⃣ winPEAS payload delivered by curl

+This script performs the delivery and execution of a potentially malicious file (winPEAS.exe) from a remote location.
+Its intent, is to open a Command Line on a target Windows system and then fetch via curl and run a payload from a specified URL.

 ```sh
 REM Title: Bad USB - winPEAS payload delivered by curl